Lapple/react-input-datalist/README.md

 Minimum value length after which suggestions list is shown.

+#### props.maxOptions

+Maximum number of suggestions shown in the dropdown.
+Defaults to 5.

 #### props.predicate

 Predicate function that decides which suggestions match the current value.
 Receives suggestion text as first argument and current value as second.
 Defaults to: